 If the characteristics are considered in isolation, an incomplete understanding of the child is formed, and often it is assumed that the student is choosing his behavior, when in fact, his neurology is determining his behavior.
 And often the strength of a student’s skills in one area can mask her weaknesses in another area.
 When the diagnosis and characteristics are deeply understood, a teacher can better predict when or where a student with autism might struggle and can establish strategies to assist her before she fails.

 We define two types of criteria: the Diagnostic and Statistical Manual of Mental Disorders and the categories of educational disability under IDEA Law.
-Often students with autism or Asperger’s Syndrome are recognized by an educational disability other than autism, even if they have a clinical diagnosis of autism or Asperger's Syndrome.
+Sometimes students with autism are recognized by an educational disability other than autism, even if they have a clinical diagnosis of autism.
 These educational disabilities include Speech/Language, Emotional Disturbance, and Other Health Impaired.